MichiganDataScienceTeam/MDST-Onboarding/README.md

 2. Follow the general setup [guide](https://mdst-club.notion.site/General-Setup-Guide-f801e1c932e440ab8387330b41fcbe77).

-3. Complete the tutorials and checkpoints(More details in next section)

-4. Follow the Git setup [guide](https://www.notion.so/mdst-club/Git-Setup-Guide-fa635f302a74491fb018892cd1da4697).
+3. Follow the Git setup [guide](https://www.notion.so/mdst-club/Git-Setup-Guide-fa635f302a74491fb018892cd1da4697).

-Workflow Explained:
-Downloading relevant files to your machine(1) -> Complete setup and start working on tutorials/checkpoints(2,3) -> Using git to push your code to GitHub(4)

-For most people, (4) is the _hardest_ part of the tutorial!
+For most people, (3) is the _hardest_ part of the tutorial!
 If you feel frustrated, know it is normal.
 Come see us at tutorials or office hours and we will help you out.

 ### What do I do if I cannot get the setup working in time?